Bernese Mountain Dog

 Herding, Drafting, Carting, Conformation

-Bernese Mountain Dogs have a thick double coat that sheds moderately throughout the year, with heavier shedding occurring in spring and fall.
+Bernese Mountain Dogs are moderate to heavy shedders, especially during seasonal changes.
 Regular grooming is essential to manage shedding and keep their coat healthy.
-Brushing them at least once a week can help minimize loose hair around the home.
+Brushing at least once a week will help reduce loose hair and prevent matting.

-A balanced diet is crucial for the health of Bernese Mountain Dogs.
-High-quality dog food formulated for large breeds is recommended to support their growth and maintain their weight.
-Portion control is essential to prevent obesity, which can exacerbate health problems.
+A balanced diet is crucial for the health of a Bernese Mountain Dog.
+High-quality dog food that meets their nutritional needs should be provided, taking into account their size and activity level.
+Portion control is essential to prevent obesity, which is a common concern in this breed.